suffolklibraries/intranet/README.md

 1. Make changes to a local working branch
 2. Merge into the `candidate` branch
 3. Push the `candidate` branch
-4. Merge `candidate` locally
-5. Review or reject
-6. If needs external review, FTP to test site and get approval
+4. If needs external review, FTP to test site and get approval.
+If not revert branch.
-6. Merge into `master`
+5. Merge into `master`
-7. Push `master`
+6. Push `master`
-8. FTP to live site
+7. FTP to live site

 ## Dependencies